FAQs - Inactive low-balance accounts

 Will I keep my insurance cover? @headerType>

-No, if your account is transferred to the ATO, you will lose any insurance cover you have.
-See more about what you can do to retain your insurance below. -
+No, if your account is transferred to the ATO, you will lose any insurance cover you have. -

 Will I pay any fees? @headerType>